Truecalling/Wizard101-Dance-Bot/README.md

 - Added randomizer for dance game input delay.
 - Fixed stupid 8 energy cost, now its manual.
 - Re-added breakpoint #2 code, only use if you are ending up with errors where game shows right but program read it as "left".
-- Added #RequireAdmin as WizTool launches w101 as Admin.
-Update release by St. Jimmy 10-17-20:
+- Added #RequireAdmin as WizTool launches w101 as Admin. \n Update release by St. Jimmy 10-17-20:
 - Reverted to original pixelsearch in 1 case
 - Reduced delay between turns